News and Events

 Coring for Paleoseismic Events

-Dr. Jonathan Obrist-Farner, Dr. Derek Gibson, and M.Sc. student Quin Stangeland traveled to Guatemala to core four lakes in the country.
+Dr. Jonathan Obrist-Farner, students, and members of the Continental Scientific Drilling Facility traveled to Guatemala to core several lakes in the country.
 Our study aims to investigate paleoseismic events along the Polochic-Motagua Fault System.
-Paleoseismic investigations involve the study of past seismic events and their geological imprints to gain insights into the history and behavior of earthquakes.
-By examining geological features in lakes, such as sublacustrine landslides, we can deduce the timing, magnitude, and recurrence intervals of prehistoric earthquakes that may not be well-documented in historical records.
-With techniques like radiocarbon dating and the analysis of sediment cores, we can reconstruct a timeline of seismic activity, helping to refine seismic hazard assessments and improve our understanding of earthquake dynamics.
+Paleoseismic investigations involve the study of past seismic events and their geological imprints.
+By examining geological features in lakes, such as lake landslides, we can deduce the timing, magnitude, and recurrence intervals of past earthquakes that may not be well-documented in historical records.
+With techniques like radiocarbon dating, we can reconstruct a timeline of seismic activity, helping to refine seismic hazard assessments and improve our understanding of earthquake dynamics.
 Our goal is to provide evidence of past seismic events and their timing, providing critical information for assessing the seismic risks that certain areas may face and contribute to disaster preparedness strategies.

 Meet the team